kensanata/just-halberds/2d6-Math.md

 This is the same table as before.
 It shows the result of one person rolling 2d6, and the occurrences of each result.
-Thus, to compute the odds of rolling a 9 or more simply means adding up the highlighted
-numbers: 6, thus the chances of rolling a 10 or higher is 6:36, i.e.
-1:6 or about 17%.
+Thus, to compute the odds of rolling a 10 or more simply means adding up the highlighted numbers.
+The sum is 6, thus the chances of rolling a 10 or higher is 6:36, i.e. 1:6 or about 17%.

 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |  10 |  11 |  12 |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:---:|:---:|:---:|